Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-As he did on July 17, Paul McCartney arrived early at EMI Studios to re-record the lead vocals of “Oh!
+As he had done on July 17, Paul McCartney arrived early at EMI Studios to re-record the lead vocals for “Oh!
 Darling“.
-Not satisfied, he would try again on July 22 and July 23.
+Still dissatisfied with the result, he would return to try again on July 22 and July 23.

 Perhaps my main memory of the Abbey Road sessions is of Paul coming into studio three at two o’clock or 2.30 each afternoon, on his own, to do the vocal on Oh!
 Darling. […] Paul came in several days running to do the lead vocal on Oh!
 Darling.
 He’d come in, sing it and say ‘No, that’s not it, I’ll try it again tomorrow’.
 He only tried it once per day, I suppose he wanted to capture a certain rawness which could only be done once before the voice changed. […]